 When the court issues a temporary or permanent custody order, the judge must consider evidence of past or present abuse to a parent or child as something that is not in the child's best interest.

-This law applies whether or not the parents are married to each other.
+The "best interests of the child” law applies whether or not the parents are married to each other.

 For more information see Massachusetts General Laws, Chapter 209C, section 10.